-Mr Dudley is the Designated Safeguarding Lead for Child Protection with Mrs Jackson as Deputy Designated Safeguarding Lead and Mrs Alliott as Designated Safeguarding Person.
+Mr Dudley is the Designated Safeguarding Lead with Mrs Jackson, Mrs Alliott and Mrs Dayton as Deputy Designated Safeguarding Leads.
 They will be happy to discuss any questions or concerns parents/carers may have about Child Protection policies and practice.

 - I will only use school IT equipment for school purposes.